Jakub-A-DO/spring-petclinic-devops/README.md

-If you want to know more about this project, check [ifra repository](https://github.com/Jakub-A-DO/petclinic-provisioning-classic)
+If you want to know more about this project, check [infra repository](https://github.com/Jakub-A-DO/petclinic-provisioning-classic)